Analytic solution to the dynamical friction acting on circularly moving perturbers: Numerical Scheme

 where $\rho_\text{ext}(t,\vr)=M \delta_D\!(\vr-\vr_p(t)) h(t)$ is the external density perturbation.
 For a point mass perturbation with Mach number $\mach<1$, the solution is given by~\cite{landau/lifshitz:1975}

 Here, $\vr=\vx-\vr_p(t')$ and $r=|\vr|$, where $\vr_p(t') $ and $\vv=\dot{\vr}_p(t')$ are the location and velocity of the perturber at time $t'$.
 The retarded time $t'$ satisfies the equation $t'+r(t')/c_s=t$.
 For subsonic motion, there is only one root to this equation, while for the supersonic motion it is satisfied by multiple solutions.
-In this case the the density is obtained as the sum over all roots of the expression on the r.h.s in \ref{eq:solsingle}.
+In this case the density is obtained as the sum over all roots of the expression on the r.h.s in \ref{eq:solsingle}.
+Fig.~\ref{fig:wake} displays the resulting density wake in the orbital plane of a perturber moving circularly with Mach number $\mach=2$.

-Ref.~\cite{kim/etal:2007,kim/etal:2008} compute the density in a three-dimensional volume around the perturber by numerically solving for the roots in the finite perturbation time case.
+\cite{kim/etal:2007,kim/etal:2008} compute the density in a three-dimensional volume around the perturber by numerically solving for the roots in the finite perturbation time case.
 They then compute the gravitational force affected by the density field on the perturber.
 Here, we follow a different approach which mitigates the intensive { CPU} and memory requirement of the problem.
-We divide the orbital plane into a two-dimensional Cartesian ($x-y$) grid.
+We divide the orbital plane into a two-dimensional Cartesian ($x-y$) grid of resolution $r_\text{min}$.
 The equation for $t'$ is recast as

 where $\vr_p(t')=(x_p',y_p',0)$.
 Instead of finding multiple solution for $t'$ given the multiplet $(t,x,y,z)$, we divide $t'$ into equal time steps, $t_n'$, and find the corresponding $z=z(t_n',x,y)$ using the above equation.
 This avoids the complication related to locating multiple roots.
-Furthermor, in the calculation of the force, the integration over the $z$ coordinate is replaced by a summation over time taking into account that $dz=(dz/dt') dt'$.
+Furthermore, in the calculation of the force, the integration over the $z$ coordinate is replaced by a summation over time taking into account that $dz=(dz/dt') dt'$.
 This eliminates the need for large three-dimensional grids since the integration over $z$ in this manner can be done by adding up contributions to the density and the force at each time step individually.
+In Fig.~\ref{fig:IM}, filled symbols indicate our results obtained for a $x-y$ grid resolution $r_\text{min}=5 r_0/700\simeq 7\times 10^{-3} r_0$.